MixedRealityLab/UoNPaperScraper/README.md

 # UoNPaperScraper

-Utility to scrape a collection of staff profile pages to allow for collation of publications
+Utility to scrape a collection of staff profile pages to allow for collation of publications.

+See `index.php` for example usage.